 - Help desk.
 In a nutshell, it’s a shared inbox with necessary tools to organize incoming chats and email and manage them effectively.

 - Docs.
 A knowledge base tool with a simple editor, categories and built-in SEO features.

 - Beacon.
 I’d say it’s something that looks like a live chat window but mostly functions as a knowledge base assistant.
 It suggests relevant articles based on pages customers are viewing.
 Also, the ‘Beacon’ tool can include live chat.

 Help Scout is somewhat similar to HelpCrunch in terms of help desk functionality.
 It allows all the same things like a shared inbox for all incoming requests, private notes, tags and saved responses.
 The tool also shows you a real-time view into who’s handling a particular request at a moment.

 What’s cool about Help Scout though are their Workflows.
-They function as advanced filters and allow automating many routine customer support tasks.
+They function as advanced filters and allow customer service automation.
 Basically, you can set a condition (what you’re looking for) and an action (what you want to happen based on this condition), and the system will do the job.

 Zendesk vs HelpScout

 Help Scout’s main selling point is that they are simpler.
 And indeed they are.
 Their interface and features are much easier to understand and get used to.
 There’s nothing confusing about their dashboard.
 But if you’re looking for something as advanced as Zendesk, Help Scout may be a bad choice for you.